-Webinar aims to empower current, future female business owners - Port Arthur News
+Webinar aims to empower current, future female business owners ... and give away $7.5K - Port Arthur News

 Vidrine said each year of her childhood she got to see women doing things they had never done before, including starting businesses, owning businesses and taking over businesses.

-“I remember watching a show with my parents that is was big news that a woman became a CEO of a major corporation,” Vidrine said.
+“I remember watching a show with my parents that was big news that a woman became a CEO of a major corporation,” Vidrine said.
 “It never crossed my mind that I couldn’t do that.”